Taipei Economic and Cultural Office, Lima: Taipei Economic and Cultural Office

 In 1978, the Republic of China established the Far East Trade Center in Peru (駐秘魯遠東貿易中心 (Zhù bìlǔ yuǎndōng màoyì zhōngxīn); Centro Comercial del Lejano Oriente) in Lima.
 A former location was located at Av.
 Benavides 1780.

 President Alberto Fujimori approved Supreme Executive Order No. RE014, agreeing to change the name of "Far East Trade Center" to "Taipei Economic and Cultural Office in Peru".
-On March 3, 1994, Peru established a "Taipei Trade Office" in Taiwan.
+On March 3, 1994, Peru established a commercial office in Taiwan.

 List of representatives

 The Representative of the Taipei Economic and Cultural Office in Peru functions as a de facto representative of the Republic of China to Peru, with the office being described at times as an embassy and the representative being described at times as an ambassador, both by government and local media sources.